-You are being asked to take part in this study because an ultrasound during your pregnancy has found a birth defect in your fetus, and you have completed routine genetic testing that has not uncovered the cause.
+You are being asked to take part in this study because an ultrasound in your partner's pregnancy has found a birth defect in your fetus and routine prenatal diagnosis has not uncovered the cause.
+Your partner has consented to participate in this genetic study of her fetus, and a sample from the biologic father is also required.